 Armenia violates ceasefire with Azerbaijan over 80 times within 24 hours

-Armenian armed forces have broken the ceasefire with Azerbaijan 82 times in numerous positions by using heavy machine guns in the last 24 hours, Azerbaijani Defense Ministry said on Feb.7.
+Armenian armed forces have broken the ceasefire with Azerbaijan 82 times in numerous positions in the last 24 hours, the Azerbaijani Defense Ministry said July 2.

-Armenian armed forces located in the villages of Paravakar, Berkaber and the nameless heights of Armenia's Ijevan district and Shavarshavan, Voskevan, Dovekh of Noyemberyan district opened fire at the positions of Azerbaijani armed forces located in the villages of Kohnegishlag of the Agstafa district, Farakhli, Qizilhajili, Qushchu Ayrim, Qaymagli and the nameless heights of the Gazakh district.
+Armenian armed forces, located on the nameless heights of Armenia's Krasnoselsk district, opened fire at the positions of Azerbaijani armed forces located on the nameless heights of the Gadabay district.

-Azerbaijani positions also underwent fire from the positions located on the nameless heights of Goranboy, Fizuli, Goygol, Khojavend and Jabrayil districts.
+Moreover, Azerbaijani positions took fire from the positions located on the nameless heights of the Goranboy, Khojavend, Fizuli and Jabrayil districts.

 The opposing side was silenced with return fire.